Fenghao: History

-Under the Shang, the predynastic Zhou capital was located in what is now Qishan County between the Wei River and Mount Qi at a location variously described as Qishan (岐山, "Mt.
+During the Shang, the Zhou state capital was located in what is now Qishan County between the Wei River and Mount Qi at a location variously described as Qishan (岐山, "Mt.
 Qi"), Qiyi (岐邑, "Qi City"), Qizhou (岐周, "Zhou at Mt.
 Qi"), Qixia (岐下, "Below Mt.
 Qi"), and Zhouyuan (周原, "the Zhou Plain").
-As Ji Chang (posthumously known as King Wen) expanded the territory of the predynastic Zhou east into Shanxi in the mid-11th century BC in preparation for an assault on his nominal Shang overlords, he constructed a new capital named Chengyi (程邑, "Cheng City") in lands the Zhou had recently annexed from the Qiang between the Wei and Jing Rivers in present-day Xianyang's Weicheng District.
-During an extreme drought, he moved his capital further east to the west bank of the Feng River about 100 km downstream from Qiyi.
-This city was variously called Feng (豐), Fengxi (豐西), or Fengjing (豐京).
+In the mid-11th century BC, Lord Ji Chang (posthumously known as King Wen) grew discontent with the rule of Shang's King Di Xin (also known as King Zhòu), but he was snitched by a fellow lord Chong Houhu and subsequently imprisoned.
+After making costly briberies and eventually being released, Ji Chang retaliated against Lord Chong, annexing the latter's territories in Guanzhong and constructing a new capital named Chengyi (程邑, "Cheng City") between the Wei and Jing Rivers in present-day Weicheng District, Xianyang.
+After an extreme drought, he moved his capital further east to the west bank of the Feng River, about 100 km downstream from the old capital at Qiyi.
+This new city was variously called Feng (豐), Fengxi (豐西) or Fengjing (豐京).
 This relocation was said to have occurred in the year before Ji Chang's death and five years before the Battle of Muye, placing it c.
 1051 BC by current estimates.

-After his son Fa (posthumously known as King Wu) defeated the Shang at Muye and formally established the Zhou dynasty, the capital was moved to the east bank of the river at a site called Hao or Haojing.
-The two cities formed a twin capital, with Feng continuing to serve the rituals of the Zhou ancestral shrine and gardens and Hao containing the royal palace and government administration.
+After his son Ji Fa (posthumously known as King Wu) defeated the Shang dynasty at Muye and formally established the Zhou dynasty, the administrative capital was moved to the east bank of the river at a site called Hao or Haojing.
+The two cities formed a twin capital, with Feng continuing to serve as the sites of Zhou ancestral shrine and royal gardens, and Hao hosting the royal palace and government administration.

-Both were abandoned in 771 BC during the Quanrong invasion that drove the Zhou out of the Wei River Valley and brought an end to its Western dynasty.
-The capital of the Eastern Zhou was located at Chengzhou within present-day Luoyang.
+Both cities were sacked by Quanrong barbarians in 771 BC in the aftermath of the Battle of Mount Li between King You and the rebel Marquis of Shen.
+The destruction of the capital and the Quanrong invasion of the Wei River valley brought an end to the Western Zhou dynasty, and forced King Ping to relocate the Zhou court eastwards to a new capital at Chengzhou (present-day Luoyang, Henan province) and establish Eastern Zhou dynasty.
+During the relocation, a minor vassal lord Duke Xiang from the remote Qin clan in Longxi provided protective escort.
+In gratitude of Duke Xiang's loyalty, King Ping promoted him and promised that any land the Qin clan could capture back from the Quanrong occupiers should become their legitimate fief permanently.
+The Qin state then spent the next four centuries expanding territories in Guanzhong, eventually conquering all other states and established the first unified dynasty of China.
+Xianyang, the capital of the Qin dynasty, and Chang'an, the capital of the subsequent Han dynasty (also regarded as the first dynasty of Pax Sinica), were both located near the old sites of Fenghao.